 And let’s face it: Most entrepreneurs aren’t going to luck into venture capital when starting up.
 They may not want to cede control of their business through equity financing, either.

 This is where a good business loan product comes in handy.
-There are a number of loan options available to new and established business owners out there.
-Let’s review which ones might be the best fit for your venture.
+There are many types of small business loans available to new and established business owners.
+Let’s review which loans might be the best fit for your venture.

 Traditional term loans